Wanderers-Of-The-Rift/wotr-mod/README.md

 If you're interested in contributing to the project, you can fork the repository and comment on any open issues.

-If you want a more involved role in the project, involving branches on the main repository and involvement in design discussions, join our discord: https://discord.com/invite/woldsvaults
+If you want a more involved role in the project, involving branches on the main repository and involvement in design discussions, join our discord: To Be Fixed

 You can add pre-commit hooks for formatting and linting by running: